 It’s not a great idea to show students your real social media pages.
 Instead, create a “Fakebook” profile, like teacher Marissa Q. does.
 Use the free online tool, or mock up one on paper, sharing interesting facts, photos, and other info about you that you’re comfortable with kids knowing.

-12. Let students research your life
+17. Let students research your life

 Stack of old letters and photographs

 Introduce yourself to your students with a lesson on gathering info from trustworthy primary sources.
-“I give students a stack of primary documents from my life (letters, report cards, class pictures, etc.) with all the sensitive information blacked out,” eighth-grade teacher Phil L. says.
+“I give students a stack of primary documents from my life (letters, report cards, class pictures, etc.) with all the sensitive information blacked out,” eighth grade teacher Phil L. says.
 “I ask the students to create a timeline from that information, hypothesize about what happened in the gaps, and draw conclusions about the kind of person they think I am.”

-13. Hold a scavenger hunt
+19. Hold a scavenger hunt

 Jan R. expands on the research activity by turning her students into detectives.
 She puts all the documents in envelopes marked TOP SECRET and stashes them around her room.
 She even gives them magnifying glasses to read the fine print!
 Use the free printables from Moms & Munchkins to make this even more fun.

-14. Introduce yourself in a movie
+20. Introduce yourself in a movie

 It’s a bit more work, but teachers point out that you can use these to introduce yourself again and again.
 Plus, a movie works in both regular and virtual classrooms.
 Many teachers already have access to iMovie on their school computers.
 Learn how to use it here.

-15. Introduce yourself on Flipgrid
+21. Introduce yourself on Flip

 Flipgrid Page showing students introducing themselves

-16. Let them do the math
+22. Let them do the math

 Figure Me Out chart with questions like My Age: 13 x 3